triasha72/Surrogate-model-learning/READMe.md

 expensive.
 A single CFD run can take hours.
-Surrogate models let you run a handful of those simulations, fit a cheap mathematical approximation, and then use that approximation for everything else — optimization, uncertainty analysis, design exploration.
+Surrogate models let you run a handful of those simulations, fit a cheap mathematical approximation, and then use that approximation for everything else like optimization, uncertainty analysis, design exploration.
 This repo is me figuring out how to build those approximations properly.

 ## What's in here

-### Project 1 — GP Surrogate for the Branin Function
+### Project 1 : GP Surrogate for the Branin Function
 `notebooks/01_gp_surrogate_branin.ipynb`
 [`notebooks/README_project1.md`](notebooks/README_project1.md)

 The Branin function is a standard 2D benchmark that looks like a hilly landscape.
-I used it as a stand-in for an expensive simulation — sampled it at 20 carefully chosen points using Latin Hypercube Sampling, trained a Gaussian Process on those results, and asked it to predict everywhere else.
+I used it as a stand-in for an expensive simulation, sampled it at 20 carefully chosen points using Latin Hypercube Sampling, trained a Gaussian Process on those results, and asked it to predict everywhere else.